Oceanlib/DBVI/DBVI_8x/readme.md

 (1) Set the name of test set, dir of checkpoints and the name of pretrained weights in configs/configTest.py(line50~54).

 (2) Set the name of part and nodes in cluser, number and index of gpus/cpus per-node and so on in runTest.py(line3~14).

-'The example in runTest.py is running on one part named Pixel, two nodes named 'SH-IDC1-10-5-39-55' and 'SH-IDC1-10-5-31-38', allocated 5 gpus per-node.'
+The example in runTest.py is running on one part named Pixel, two nodes named 'SH-IDC1-10-5-39-55' and 'SH-IDC1-10-5-31-38', allocated 5 gpus per-node.

 (3) python runTest.py